Jonnyauk/Wonderflux/README.txt

 Although Wonderflux will function if activated directly, the best way to use Wonderflux is by activating a child theme.

+You have BOTH the Wonderflux child theme and Wonderflux installed in your theme directory, then simply activate the Wonderflux child theme.

 DEMO CHILD THEME DOWNLOAD
 WFX Girder is a child theme designed for Wonderflux that can be downloaded from: http://wonderflux-girder-theme.googlecode.com